 - Place half of the roasted vegetables, water, and peanuts into a blender (or a food processor).
 Blend until fully pureed.
 Set aside.

 - To make the chili: Heat olive oil in a large heavy bottom pot over medium heat.
-Add in the pepper, jalapeno, ground turkey, cumin, coriander, cinnamon, and salt.
+Add in the pepper, jalapeno, ground turkey, garlic, cumin, coriander, cinnamon, and salt.
 Cook, stirring frequently, until peppers start to soften and turkey meat is cooked, 8-10 minutes..

 - Add in the ginger and cook until fragrant, 30 seconds or so.

 - Stir in the pureed vegetables, rest of the roasted squash and onion, vegetable (or chicken) stock, tomatoes (with their juices), coconut milk, and rinsed quinoa.
 Give it a large stir.